 Michael Cooper is the Conservative Member of Parliament for St. Albert-Edmonton.
-First elected in October 2015 and re-elected in October 2019, Michael serves as member of the Standing Committee on Justice and Human Rights.
+First elected in October 2015 and re-elected in October 2019, Michael served as a member of the Standing Committee on Justice and Human Rights.
 Earlier in the current Parliament, Michael served as the Official Opposition Deputy Shadow Minister for Finance and as a member of the Standing Committee on Finance.

 Michael has been a strong advocate for victims and strengthening Canada’s criminal justice system.
 Michael sponsored Bill S-217, known as Wynn’s Law, in honour of the late Constable David Wynn who was shot and killed by a career criminal out on bail.
 Wynn’s Law would amend the Criminal Code to make it mandatory for the criminal history of bail applicants to be disclosed at bail hearings, something that could have saved the life of Constable Wynn.

 Michael has also been an advocate for jurors, which represents the last form of mandatory civic duty in Canada.
 In the last Parliament, Michael introduced Bill C-417, which seeks to amend the Criminal Code so that jurors suffering from mental health issues arising from their jury service can disclose all aspects of their jury service with medical health professionals without criminal penalty.
 The Bill passed unanimously at all stages in the House of Commons, a significant achievement given that few Private Members' Bills introduced by opposition MP's pass at any stage.
 The 2019 election was called before the Bill could be voted on in the Senate.
 Following the election, Michael is working with Conservative Senator Pierre-Hughes Boisvenu in championing similar legislation, Bill S-212, introduced by Senator Boisvenu in the Senate.

 In January 2020, Michael called on the Prime Minister Justin Trudeau to support Taiwan's participation in the World Health Organization, as part of an internationally coordinated response to Covid-19.
 In reply, the Prime Minister announced for the first time Canada's support for Taiwan's participation.